Julie’s Bicycle is a pioneering not-for-profit, mobilising the arts and culture to take action on the climate, nature and justice crisis.

 Hear about Julie’s Bicycle from our community.
 Watch the film.

-Julie’s Bicycle mobilises the arts and culture to act on the climate and ecological crisis.
+Julie’s Bicycle mobilises the arts and culture to act on the climate, nature and justice crisis.

 JB supports the arts and culture to: